 Roles and Responsibilities

 The Commission provides an open public forum for transportation policy development.
-It reviews and assesses how the entire transportation system works across the state and issues the state’s 20-year Transportation Plan.
+It reviews and assesses how the entire transportation system works across the state and issues the state’s 20-year Washington Transportation Plan.
 As the State Tolling Authority, the Commission adopts state highway tolls and sets ferry fares.
 The Commission also conducts special studies and projects as directed by the Legislature.

 Current Responsibilities in Detail